 Great ideas if you’re looking for a healthier sweet option.
 We often serve these alongside a mixture of fruits.

 4. Oatmeal and raisin cookies

-5. Filled pittas (try banana and honey or natural peanut butter)
+5. Filled pittas (try banana or natural peanut butter)

 6. Do get in touch and let me know your thoughts on this topic and healthy snack ideas for your little ones.